• What did your favourite artist release

 AUSTRALIA/NZ ARTISTS

-RECORD GUIDE 2022
+RECORD GUIDE

 In 2016, Aussie Vinyl released its First Edition of its record guide which received great feedback from buyers, collectors, libraries, clubs and various other institutions.
 At the time, the book was the most extensive price guide ever to be released for vinyl records released in Australia, and had listed 70,000 records from over 17,000 artists from around the world featuring over 1,000 record labels.

 During the edited process in 2015 and 2016, the biggest challenge was what to omit, as the book was over 1,000 pages at the time of print, and it was impossible to print our entire database.
-Fast forward 6 years and Aussie Vinyl has uncovered thousands of artists worldwide along with additional releases and record labels.
+Fast forward 8 years and Aussie Vinyl has uncovered thousands of artists worldwide along with additional releases and record labels.

-To help us make the 2022 Record Guide even better we are looking for any content that you might like to contribute including Artists, Catalogue Numbers, Albums and even pictures authenticating the existence of the record.
+To help us make the 2024 Record Guide even better we are looking for any content that you might like to contribute including Artists, Catalogue Numbers, Albums and even pictures authenticating the existence of the record.

-CONTRIBUTE TO THE 2022 RECORD GUIDE HERE
+CONTRIBUTE TO THE NEXT RECORD GUIDE HERE

 GREATEST HITS